d2si/sovereign-keys/README.md

 - A `Customer Master Key`, which is the top level key for a specific customer;
 - An `Instance Secret`, which is specific to a specific instance (and a specific volume).

 The `Domain Key` protects the `Customer Master Keys` which in turn protects the `Instance Secrets`.
-This is a fairly common key hierarchy which we can be represent on a diagram:
+This is a fairly common key hierarchy which we can be represented on a diagram:

 You can see on this diagram that there are also unnamed, intermediate, derived keys for the `Domain Key` and for the `Customer Master Key`.
 From a functional standpoint, this can be ignored.
 It has to do with the cryptographic choice made by `Sovereign Keys`: the wrapping is done using [AES256-GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode).
 AES256-GCM is believed to be secure and provides the additional perk that it allows integrity checks natively as well as "Additional Authenticated Data" which we use as part of our authorization mechanism.
 But AES-GCM fails catastrophically if you ever encrypt different data with the same Initialisation Vector.
 We will not dive too deep, but just know that using a one-time derived key rather than directly the static key is a good way to avoid that pitfall.
 The precise derivation mechanism is not on the diagram because it depends on the particular HSM backend used by `Sovereign Keys` (they don't offer the same mechanisms).